deepsea-inria/pctl/doc/pctl.md

 The parallel-container template library (pctl) is a C++ library that is currently under development by members of the [Deepsea Project](http://deepsea.inria.fr).
-The goal of the pctl is to provide a rich set of parallel data structures, along with efficient data-parallel algorithms, such as merging, sorting, reduction, etc. We are designing pctl to target shared-memory, parallel (i.e., multicore) platforms.
+The goal of the pctl is to provide a rich collection of parallel data structures, along with efficient data-parallel algorithms, such as merging, sorting, reduction, etc. We are designing pctl to target shared-memory, parallel (i.e., multicore) platforms.